-Rich and creamy plum cheesecake that combines classic cheesecake and mouth-watering, juicy plum sauce.
-Plums, being used fresh and cooked as sauce, give the cheesecake a unique summer flavor.
+Rich and creamy fresh peach cheesecake that combines classic cheesecake and mouth-watering, juicy peach sauce.
+Peaches, cooked as sauce, give the cheesecake a unique summer flavor.

-This plum cheesecake captures everything there is to love about summer: chilled and creamy cheesecake baked with sweet juicy plums on top of graham cracker crust.
-It’s sweet, tart, creamy, decadent, and the perfect dessert for any plum lover.
+This peach cheesecake captures everything there is to love about summer: chilled and creamy cheesecake baked with sweet juicy peach sauce on top of graham cracker crust.
+It’s sweet, tart, creamy, decadent, and the perfect dessert for any peach lover.

 Although a classic cheesecake is delicious, adding flavor just brings it to the next level.
-In this case, this is plums.
-This plum cheesecake is where things meet together and get more flavorful and delicious.
-Fresh plums, after washed and peeled, are cut into small 1/2-inch-thick cubes, then tossed with granulated sugar, cinnamon, lime juice and water until combined.
-Then the plums are cooked in a saucepan over medium heat until the mixture thickens.
-Then half of the plum sauce will be folded in and baked along with the cheesecake batter, while the remaining plum sauce will be added on top of the cheesecake.
-Once it’s cooled, you are left with a rich and creamy cheesecake with summer flavor from plum sauce and fresh plum slices in every single bite.
+In this case, this is peaches.
+This cheesecake is where things meet together and get more flavorful and delicious.
+Fresh peaches, after washed and peeled, are cut into small 1/2 inch thick cubes, then tossed with granulated sugar, cinnamon, lime juice and water until combined.
+Then the fruits are cooked in a saucepan over medium heat until the mixture thickens.
+Then half of the sauce will be folded in and baked along with the cheesecake batter, while the remaining sauce will be added on top of the cheesecake.
+Once it’s cooled, you are left with a rich and creamy cheesecake with summer flavor from peach sauce in every single bite.

 Store the cheesecake in a cake container in the refrigerator for up to 1 week.
-You can also store the cheesecake without plum sauce to keep the cheesecake fresher for a bit longer.
-Then heat up the remaining plum sauce and pour it on top of the cake before serving.
+You can also store the cheesecake without the sauce to keep the cheesecake fresher for a bit longer.
+Then heat up the remaining sauce and pour it on top of the cake before serving.

 For Plum Sauce

-- 5-6 medium sweet plums, pitted, peeled and cut into 1/2-inch cube
+- 5-6 medium sweet yellow peaches, pitted, peeled and cut into 1/2-inch cube

 - 1/3 cup (33g) granulated sugar

 - 1/4 teaspoon ground cinnamon